 |CBSE Notes for Class 10 Science Chapter 9|

 NCERT Exemplar Class 10 Heredity and Evolution

-BYJU’S provides foremost study material, notes, CBSE Sample Papers and previous year question papers for all the subjects of all the classes of NCERT.
-BYJU’S has the best teachers in the country who provide the most reliable resource for the students of NCERT.
-BYJU’S interactive model of teaching helps students to understand the topic deeply and to score good marks in examinations.
+BYJU’S provides excellent study materials, notes, CBSE Sample Papers and previous years’ question papers for all subjects of all classes of the NCERT.
+BYJU’S has the best teachers in the country who provide the most reliable resource for students of NCERT.
+Our interactive model of teaching helps students to understand topics thoroughly and score good marks in the board examination.

 Frequently Asked Questions on NCERT Exemplar Solutions for Class 10 Science Chapter 9

-Mention three important features of fossils which help in the study of evolution covered in the Chapter 9 of NCERT Exemplar Solutions for Class 10 Science.
+Mention three important features of fossils which help in the study of evolution, covered in Chapter 9 of NCERT Exemplar Solutions for Class 10 Science.

 2. Fossils help determine evolutionary differences between organisms and their ancestors.

 3. Fossils determine the living period of specific species.